 What Do Insurance Adjusters Look For?

 It is true that adjusters work for the insurance company and it is their job to keep costs as low as possible; however, it is also their job to ensure the insurance company’s end of the homeowner’s policy contract is upheld in good faith.
 Adjusters are required to uphold legal and ethical standards and complete their job as efficiently as possible with all parties’ best interest in mind.
-Be patient and fair with your adjuster and you should receive the same treatment in kind.
+Be patient and fair with your insurance provider and adjuster and you should receive the same treatment in kind.

 Visit the Douglas Residential Cost Guide to calculate your replacement cost and ensure you’re armed with an accurately estimated cost figure in the event of a total or partial loss.